The Department of Social Work

 Applicants for Advanced Standing must also provide

 - Proof of undergraduate degree from an accredited bachelors program in social work

 - A copy of the applicant’s final evaluation for undergraduate field education course and/or letter of recommendation from undergraduate program field program director.

 Applicants from outside the US must also provide

 - TOEFL scores if English is not the applicant’s native language

 - For information on the TOEFL go to http://www.toefl.org/

 - Evidence of independent financial support

 Advanced standing application deadine is Friday January 8th, 2016 by 4:30pm.
-A priority deadline for February 1 is established for students who wish to be considered for financial assistance through the Department of Social Work or the Graduate College.
-Applications received after February 1 are accepted for review until the entering class has been filled.
+A priority deadline for February 1 is established for regular-track students who wish to be considered for financial assistance through the Department of Social Work.
+All regular-track applications received after February 1 are accepted for review until the entering class has been filled.